BIBLE CAMP

 Not at all!
 We’re assuming students will come with all sorts of different backgrounds in Greek.
 If you’ve studied Greek grammar before but never used the language actively, that’s fine!
 Students in this situation often make rapid progress once they’re exposed to an immersive approach to learning the language.

 We are very ecumenical when it comes to pronunciation.
 Our teachers use a variety of different pronunciations, and we don’t require students to pick a particular one.
-Some of our teachers use a modified Erasmian, some use Lucian, and some use other historical reconstructions.
+Some of our teachers use a modified Erasmian, some use Lucian, and many use Attic reconstructions.
 If there is a pronunciation you are particularly interested in practicing, our teachers will be happy to help you do so.
 For the most part, we just want to make sure all of our students and teachers can understand each other when they’re speaking in Greek.

 Nope – if you’ve studied Greek elsewhere, we’d love to have you.